Thank you for pursuing better mental health! Our online depression test consists of 20 statements and should take you 5 to 10 minutes to complete.

 Although Major Depressive Disorder can be treated, there is no “cure.”
 Remission is the goal of treatment by trained and licensed professionals.
 Remission varies from person to person.
 Some people may have few to no symptoms remaining, while others may still experience some of the symptoms outlined in the DSM-5 above.

 If you need help, there is hope!
-Reach out to one of our licensed depression treatment mental health professionals.
+Reach out to a licensed mental health professional that treats depression.